BDC Hamburger Icon

 Kanter management theory explained

-The Kanter management theory, developed by Harvard professor Rosabeth Moss Kanter, encourages managers to instill a positive outlook through six key changes to boost employee morale and increase productivity.
+The Kanter management theory was developed by Harvard professor Rosabeth Moss Kanter.
+It encourages managers to instill a positive outlook through six key changes to boost employee morale and increase productivity.
 Kanter’s theory states that the actions of the organization’s leaders greatly influence employees’ behaviors and attitudes.

 Follett management theory explained

-Through Follett’s management theory, managers are urged to prioritize employee engagement by encouraging cross-team collaboration, becoming more flexible and adaptable to allow for agile problem-solving, championing employees, and expressing gratitude for the value and expertise that each individual brings to the company.
+Through Follett’s management theory, managers are urged to prioritize employee engagement by encouraging cross-team collaboration.
+In the process, they’ll become more flexible and adaptable.
+This change will allow for agile problem-solving, championing employees, and expressing gratitude for the value and expertise that each individual brings to the company.

 Sammi Caramela contributed to this article.